Appz-dk/YelpCamp/README.md

 This project does not have a mongoDB connection setup.
 Setup the connection based on the environments sample.
 For the code to run all of the .env.sample has to be fulfilled - some of them have default fallbacks.

-While developing the App I've been using a locally mongoDB and later (before Heroku became only paid) I had this App hosted with Heroku.
+While developing the App I've been using a local mongoDB and later (before Heroku became only paid) I had this App hosted with Heroku.

 ## Getting Started